ElishaPhillips/ASCII_Graph_Plot/README.md

 About:

 >This is just a fun little program I wrote!
 I'm brand new to Python, and have been working through Andrei Neagoie's ZTM Complete Python Developer in 2020 course for about a month before I wrote this.
+It's definitely not perfect, or the most efficient way to do things, but I think it's pretty neat (:

 Features:
 >This program 'draws' out a plain text Cartesian graph and plots the nearest corresponding points on the graph based on the inputted functions.
 In addition, you can select the displayed colors for the individual functions.